LHNCBC/expression-editor/README.md

 ### Use as a Web Component

-1. Install in your project using `npm install --save-prod expression-editor`
+1. Install in your project using `npm install --save-prod @lhncbc/expression-editor`
 2. Import jQuery.
-4. Import the JavaScript file `expression-editor.js` on the page or integrate it as part of your build process (webpack, etc.)
+4. Import the JavaScript file `dist/expression-editor/expression-editor.js` on the page or integrate it as part of your build process (webpack, etc.)
 5. Add the <lhc-expression-editor> tag along with necessary [attributes](#attributes-available) to the HTML.
 6. Add event handlers for the `save` event.